NUBagciLab/LUMINA/README.md

 Dataset on OSF: https://osf.io/b63jc/

 Please download LUMINA_PNG, Benign_Cases.xlsx, and Malign_Cases.xlsx, then put the two xlsx files under LUMINA_PNG.
 Other files are provided for reference.
+You can create a folder called "dataset" and put LUMINA_PNG in it.

 # (Optional) To harmonize LUMINA dataset (generate LUMINA and LUMINA_PNG using LUMINA_RAW):